Grunet/openfeature-for-denodeploy/README.md

 Keeping the flag definitions in a VCS has all the usual benefits of keeping things in version control.

-Then automating updates to the flag definitions (e.g. via Github Actions) also brings the usual benefits.
+And automating updates to the flag definitions (e.g. via Github Actions) also brings the usual benefits.